Red Hair (film)

-Red Hair is a 1928 silent film starring Clara Bow and Lane Chandler, directed by Clarence G. Badger, based on a 1905 novel by Elinor Glyn, and released by Paramount Pictures.
+Red Hair is a 1928 silent film starring Clara Bow and Lane Chandler, directed by Clarence G. Badger, based on a 1905 novel by Elinor Glyn titled 'Red Hair' but also known as 'The Vicissitudes of Evangeline.'
+The film was released by Paramount Pictures.

 The film had one sequence filmed in Technicolor, and is now considered a lost film except for the color sequence at the UCLA Film & Television Archive, and a few production stills.

 Plot

 A free-spirited young girl has three middle-aged admirers, each of whom sees her from a completely different perspective.
 Unknown to her, they also happen to be the guardians of a wealthy young man to whom she is attracted.